AaHaHaa/3D-UPPE/README.md

 - **Self focusing with/without photoionization (in N2)**
 Pulse with high peak power experiences self-focusing in a gas medium as in solids.
 Here in this case, the peak power is made so high that it ionizes the gas, which defocuses the beam.
 Below I show examples without (left column) and with (right column) the photoionization contribution.
-Without it, the beam only self-focus due to electronic nonlinearity.
+Without it, the beam only self-focuses due to electronic nonlinearity.
 In addition, photoionization-induced blueshift can be clearly seen.
 Source: "3D-UPPE/Examples/Self-focusing in gas (non-waveguide)"
 <img src="Readme_images/noPhotoionization_self-focusing.jpg" width=45%><img src="Readme_images/withPhotoionization_self-focusing.jpg" width=45%>
 <img src="Readme_images/pulsed_self-focusing_noPhotoionization.gif" width=45%><img src="Readme_images/pulsed_self-focusing.gif" width=45%>